 Obtaining a CUBIT License

-There is currently no charge for U.S. government-use licenses of CUBIT.
-Note that recent policy changes (Nov.
-2011) now permit us to provide government-use licenses free of charge.
+There is no charge for U.S. government-use licenses of CUBIT.

 Government Use Licenses

-Licenses are available to U.S. government agencies (ie. military, government labs).
-Limited-term research licenses are also available to companies performing work under contract to a U.S. government entity.
+Licenses are available to U.S. Government Agencies (i.e. military, government labs and/or agencies).
+Limited-term licenses are also available to companies performing work under contract issued directly by a U.S. Government entity.
 To obtain a license, please use the following procedure:

-- U.S. Government Agencies and Contractors to the U.S. Government, please click: GOVERNMENT REQUESTORS ONLY to fill out the online request (Participant Data Sheet).
+U.S. Government Agencies and direct Contractors to the U.S. Government, please click: GOVERNMENT REQUESTORS ONLY to fill out the online request (Participant Data Sheet).

-- Mail an original signed copy of the agreement to the address below.
-Important: An original of the signed license agreement is due to Sandia within 30 days of receipt of password.
+Important: A step in the licensing process requires that an original of the signed license agreement be returned to Sandia within 30 days of receipt of password.
 Failing to send a hardcopy will result in cancellation of the license agreement and download privileges revoked.